AhmedAbdulMalik/AhmedAbdulMalik/README.md

 </p>

 #  About Me:
-I play CS 1.6, Titan fall 2 and Cyberpunk 2077 thats my Bermuda triangle and sometimes I code.
+I play CS 1.6, Titan fall 2 and Cyberpunk 2077 thats my Bermuda triangle and sometimes I code (every few weeks i look at my old code and go "what stupidity lead to this?")
+I also do drawing architectural, here's one of my creations that I definitely didn't copy from YT tutorial.

 ##  Socials: